SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 > clearly predate the estimated split of different East Asian populations included in the
 > 1000 Genomes Project from their shared ancestral population.
 > &hellip;
-> &hellip; we note that the signal is restricted specifically at CoV-VIPs and none of 17
+> &hellip; [W]e note that the signal is restricted specifically at CoV-VIPs and none of 17
 > other viruses that we tested exhibit the same temporal clustering.

 ### Ok, so _how long did that go on?!_

 Right.
-So we know _when_ it happend, but _how long_ did it go on killing people?
+So we know _what_ happened and _when_ it happend, but _how long_ did it go on killing people?

-A rough answer for how long this went on is to look at the previous figure, and note that the allele frequency stabilized about 200 generations (about 5,000 years) ago.
-To get a more sophisticated estimate, they looked for _coordinated_ changes in the 42 coronavirus VIP genes, since coordination presumably indicates selective pressure from the virus.
+A rough answer for how long this went on is to look at the previous figure, and note that the allele frequency of the specific mutations in the VIP genes stabilized about 200 generations (about 5,000 years) ago.
+To get a more sophisticated estimate, the authors looked for _coordinated_ changes in the 42 coronavirus VIP genes, since coordination presumably indicates selective pressure from the virus in common across the 42 VIP genes.
 The result was consistent with selection until about 5,000 years ago.
 So for 20,000 years, a coronavirus was selectively killing people in East Asia until all those who didn't have the resistance mutations were dead.

 __Conclusion:__ The coronavirus pandemic lasted from 25,000 years ago to 5,000 years ago.
 Or, in other words, _it lasted for 20,000 years._

-__Note well that figure:__ just "riding it out" will take potentially _forever_.
+__Note well that figure:__ Just "riding it out" will take potentially _forever_.
 Fortunately, we have more resources than our ancient ancestors.
 They could only engage in some minor infection-avoiding habits and rely on their genes.
 We have scientifically validated interventions like masks, social distancing, infection-preventing vaccines, and